yangqianx/Data-portfolio/Thesis Project/README.md

 # Master-Thesis-Project
-Explore weight loss discussions and sentiments on Reddit
+Explore weight loss discussions and sentiments on Reddit during the pandemic

 # Overview
 This study investigates the weight loss discussions and sentiments on Reddit during the COVID-19